transpect/mml2tex/README.md

 ### Include mml2tex in your XProc pipeline

 The step `mml2tex:convert` facilitates the use of the mml2tex library in your XProc pipeline.
 As prerequisites, you must add the namespace  `http://transpect.io/mml2tex` and a `p:import` statement.
+A sample `test.xpl` may look like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>